 Teen Enterprise Center

 The Teen Enterprise Center (TEC) is an incubator for youth entrepreneurial-skill development.
-A component of the Fifth Ward Enrichment Program's (FWEP) after-school and weekend curriculum, the TEC is comprised of five adult-supervised business activities that focus on teamwork, self-discipline, product quality, and customer service.
+A component of the Urban Enrichment Institute (Formerly the Fifth Ward Enrichment Program) after-school and weekend curriculum, the TEC is comprised of five adult-supervised business activities that focus on teamwork, self-discipline, product quality, and customer service.

 From its beginning as two independent start-up businesses housed at two separate schools, the original B&E Club (Business and Enterprise ) has grown!
 The T-Shirt Printing Shop (founded at E. O. Smith Middle School in 1994) and the computer repair shop (which began as a pilot program at Wheatley High School in 1995) At the time TEC's equipment ranged from printing stations, film-editing monitors, computer components, paint brushes and scaffolds.
 Officially opened August 1999 at Lyons Avenue, the Teen Enterprise Center had also housed a dark-room for film developing (photography) and screen production (silk-screening), a multi-purpose conference room, and administrative office space.